- Faith and Worship

-The Solemnity of the Blessed Virgin Mary, the Mother of God is Wednesday, Jan.
+The Solemnity of the Blessed Virgin Mary, the Mother of God is Friday, Jan.
 1. It is a holy day of obligation to attend Mass.
+This website lists regular Mass times for Catholic parishes in Arkansas.
+For holy day Mass times, contact a parish directly.
+Click on the button above to find contact information for a parish near you.

 The Catechism of the Catholic Church explains the basis for this title for Mary.
 "Called in the Gospels 'the mother of Jesus,' Mary is acclaimed by Elizabeth, at the prompting of the Spirit and even before the birth of her Son, as 'the mother of my Lord.'
 In fact, the One whom she conceived as man by the Holy Spirit, who truly became her Son according to the flesh, was none other than the Father's eternal Son, the second person of the Holy Trinity.
 Hence the Church confesses that Mary is truly 'Mother of God' (Theotokos)."
 (No. 495)